juho-creator/TuringMachine/README.md

 # TuringMachine
+- This is a Turing Machine developed in C++ as an assignment for Advanced C++ Programming class.
-Simulation of a **Turing machine**, a theoretical computational model that manipulates symbols on a tape according to a set of rules to perform any algorithmic process.
+- Turing Machine is a theoretical computational model that manipulates symbols on a tape according to a set of rules to perform any algorithmic process.

 </br></br>